100daysofkubernetes/100DaysOfKubernetes/src/overview.md

 You can find more information on contributions in the [README](https://github.com/100daysofkubernetes/100DaysOfKubernetes) of this GitHub repository.

 ## Structure of the book

 The book is divided into several higher-level topics.
 Each topic has several sub-topics that are individual pages or chapters.

-Thos chapters have a similar structure:
+Those chapters have a similar structure:

 **Title**